Policies - AM-005

 - The employee is in a travel status on State business and the calls are in accordance with an approved agency policy.

-To establish an approved agency policy, the State agency shall submit their proposed policy to State Accounting for approval.
-The policy shall describe the circumstances in which long distance calls will be reimbursed, to include:
+The Agency policy shall describe the circumstances in which long distance calls will be reimbursed, to include:

 - the reason(s) for which calls will be reimbursed,